Naba-poxE/team-class-joiner/README.md

 Automatically turns off your microphone and camera before joining.
 Automatic login and blacklist can be set in the config file.

 Always joins the newest meeting and leaves either after a specified time, if you are the last person in the meeting or only if a new one is available (see [Configuration options](#configuration-options) for more information).
-I also made a short tutorial video on how to setup the bot: https://youtu.be/YgkSOqfIjf4

 ![Demo](https://imgur.com/VQOJl8w.gif)